Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 Paper-local node reuse.
 Downstream graph construction depends on whether a path inside one paper reuses a local concept consistently.

 No transitive closure.
-Missing direct links are the object of interest.
-If extraction created transitive closure, the benchmark would erase many of the candidates it later wants to rank.
+Missing direct links are the benchmark object.
+If extraction created transitive closure, the paper would erase many of the candidates it later wants to rank.

 Directed versus undirected storage.
 Undirected relations are stored once by convention rather than duplicated as two directed edges.